Information for current students and residents

 8.6.
 Post/Mail

-Letters are put into pigeon-holes as soon as they are delivered; parcels and registered mail are kept at the Lodge by the Porter until claimed with a College identity card.
+Letters are put into pigeon-holes as soon as they are delivered; registered mail is kept at the Lodge by the Porter until claimed with a College identity card.
 Please collect your mail and any parcels or registered mail promptly.
 Note that the College cannot accept any responsibility for parcels and registered mail delivered to College for students not in residence, or which is otherwise left uncollected for more than a few days.

 9.1.
 Heating